Krisonthehub/Getting-and-Cleaning-Data/README.md

 # Getting-and-Cleaning-Data
-Assessment materials for Coursera course Getting and Cleaning Data November 2015 The script run_analysis.R contains the code for importing and cleaning from two separate datasets to create a final clean dataset which is ready for further analysis.
+Assessment materials for Coursera course Getting and Cleaning Data November 2015.
+The script run_analysis.R contains the code for importing and cleaning from two separate datasets to create a final clean dataset which is ready for further analysis.
 This final clean dataset is titled AvgData.

+To run this script the following R packages are required:
+* write.table
+* dplyr

 The source data was taken from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip Further information about the data contained in the original sorce data can be found at : http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones